 The non-profit club is working with CDPQ, a Quebec pension fund with $333 billion in assets, which launched a $500 million investment strategy around climate and sustainability.
 The non-profit club also invested in early rounds of Tesla Inc. and Beyond MeatBeyond Meat, two of 2020’s best-performing stocks.

-This kind of success enables to convince suspicious family members and advisers to trust CREO.
+This kind of success enables convincing suspicious family members and advisers to trust CREO.

 So how long should a company wait for the results?